bolinches/KOET/README.md

         The 1:1 fping latency was successful in all nodes The 1:n fping average latency was successful in all nodes

-OK: All tests had been passed.
-You can proceed with the next steps
+OK: All tests had been passed
+OK: You can proceed with the next steps
 ```